cybercitizen7/circular-slider/README.md

 # Circular Slider

-Coding Challenge for Celtra.
 Circular Slider is a reusable slider written in pure JavaScript.
 It supports several configuration options such as:

 - Slider Color